MojosBeans100/CI-MS5-loveplants/README.md

 [Back to top](#love-plants)

 ## Structure

+### Apps
+Love Plants consists of four apps
+- Home
+- Products
+- Bag
+- Checkout

 ### Pages
 The website has five main pages, with user authentication on three:
-- Homepage (all): to introduce users to the website and detail the purpose
+- Homepage (all users): to introduce users to the website and display purchasable products
-- Discover (all): to allow users to explore the uses of satellite imagery
-- My Pipelines (user): to list all pipelines created by the user
-- View of pipeline (user): to display all details of the pipeline instance
+- Products (all users): to display all products available to purchase, with sorting and filtering facilities
+- Product Detail (all users): to provide additional detail about a specific product and facilities to add the product to the shopping basket
+- Shopping basket (authenticated user): to display all products in a user's shopping basket
-- Create pipeline (user): to display an interactive form for creating a pipeline
+- Checkout (authenticated user): to display a form to submit payment for purchasing contents in shopping basket

 The additional pages are as follows:
-- Edit pipeline: for users to edit pipeline details
+- Checkout Confirmation: to display details of a successful checkout
-- Delete pipeline: for users to delete pipelines
+- Review/Rating: for users to delete pipelines
-- Confirmation of deleted pipeline: to confirm the deletion of a pipeline
-- Log in/log out/sign up pages: for user to be able to sign in/up/out

-The website was designed to be simple, clear and uncluttered, basic in structure, with attractive images of satellites and images captured by satellites.
+The website was designed to be simple, clear and uncluttered, basic in structure, and easy to navigate.
 Bootstrap was used to aid responsiveness, as well as media queries in CSS.
+Javascript provides interactive features to enhance user experience.

 ### Database
 The database includes:

+- Home app
+- Products app
+- Bag app
-- Spaceport App
+- Checkout app
 - templates
-- static
-- README
-- manage.py
-- Procfile
-- Requirements.txt
+- static, to maintain media, CSS and JS files
+- README, to outline the developement and purpose of this project
+- manage.py, automatically created upon Django install, the command-line utility for administrative tasks
+- env.py, to store environment variables and secret keys hidden from the Github repository
+- .gitignore, to keep environment variables from being committed to Github
+- Procfile, to allow for deployment on Heroku
+- requirements.txt, to store the python packages required to run the project

 #### Database Model